Strategies for students

 - Getting starting with preparatory reading before classes start.

-You will also find it helpful to use reading resources and develop strategies which allow you to get the most out of your reading through effective note taking, speed reading and memory techniques.
+You will also find it helpful to use reading resources, found on the Language, Literacies and Learning site, and develop strategies which allow you to get the most out of your reading through effective note taking, speed reading and memory techniques.

 Many students with disabilities have to develop strategies to manage the impact of their disability on writing tasks.
 Students who experience pain or fatigue when writing, schedule frequent rest breaks, and may work in a variety of positions, such as lying down with a laptop, standing at a lectern and sitting at a desk.
 It is important to ensure that your working environment is ergonomically designed and that you are aware of good working postures, especially when working at a computer for long periods.